elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-significance-of-alpha-glycosidic-linkages-in-starch-and-glycogen.md

 url: /learn/biology/questions/what-is-the-significance-of-alpha-glycosidic-linkages-in-starch-and-glycogen
 score: -1.0
 related_article1:
-    id: 167309
+    id: 167305
+    title: >-
-    title: How do beta glycosidic linkages contribute to the structural support provided by cellulose and chitin?
+        How do carbon, hydrogen, oxygen, and nitrogen contribute to the structure of organic molecules?
     subject: Biology
-    url: /learn/biology/questions/how-do-beta-glycosidic-linkages-contribute-to-the-structural-support-provided-by-cellulose-and-chitin
+    url: /learn/biology/questions/how-do-carbon-hydrogen-oxygen-and-nitrogen-contribute-to-the-structure-of-organic-molecules
 related_article2:
-    id: 167299
+    id: 167300
-    title: What distinguishes branched polysaccharides from unbranched ones?
+    title: >-
+        How do starch and glycogen function in energy storage for plants and animals, respectively?
     subject: Biology
-    url: /learn/biology/questions/what-distinguishes-branched-polysaccharides-from-unbranched-ones
+    url: /learn/biology/questions/how-do-starch-and-glycogen-function-in-energy-storage-for-plants-and-animals-respectively
 related_article3:
     id: 167298
+    title: >-
-    title: How are disaccharides formed through dehydration reactions?
+        How are disaccharides formed through dehydration reactions?
     subject: Biology
     url: /learn/biology/questions/how-are-disaccharides-formed-through-dehydration-reactions
 related_article4:
-    id: 167297
+    id: 167307
-    title: What are the key structural differences between linear and circular forms of monosaccharides?
+    title: >-
+        How do alpha and beta positions in ring structures of monosaccharides affect their properties?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-structural-differences-between-linear-and-circular-forms-of-monosaccharides
+    url: /learn/biology/questions/how-do-alpha-and-beta-positions-in-ring-structures-of-monosaccharides-affect-their-properties
 related_article5:
-    id: 167296
+    id: 167310
-    title: How does hydrolysis contribute to the breakdown of polymers?
+    title: >-
+        What is the role of oligosaccharides in the attachment to proteins and their unique structures?
     subject: Biology
-    url: /learn/biology/questions/how-does-hydrolysis-contribute-to-the-breakdown-of-polymers
+    url: /learn/biology/questions/what-is-the-role-of-oligosaccharides-in-the-attachment-to-proteins-and-their-unique-structures
 ---

 &nbsp;